rotundasoftware/cartero/README.md

 #### Using Cartero with Bower

-To use Cartero with Bower, add the Bower `components` directory as an additional Asset Library.
-Consider the following directory structure:
+To use Cartero with Bower, add the Bower `components` directory as an additional Asset Library directory:

 ```
 app/